-What we don't: Currently only seven total models to choose from; short seven-year warranty.
+What we don't: Currently only seven total models to choose from; relatively short seven-year warranty.

 Ibis Cycles, another boutique brand that tends to fly under the radar, is well-regarded within the MTB community for producing top-notch bikes.
 Founder Scot Nicol started Ibis in his garage in 1981 and the brand was privately owned until 2000, at which point Nicol sold it to an investment company.
 Less than two years later, Ibis went bankrupt and closed its doors.
 However, in 2005, the company reemerged and launched their popular Mojo carbon full-suspension mountain bike, which remains a staple in their lineup to this day.
-More recently, Ibis came out with a long-travel 29er, the Ripmo, which can be found tearing up the enduro race scene under riders by the likes of Robin Wallner.
-Another interesting tidbit: the Ripmo is designed to fit riders as short as 5’1”, which isn’t common among bikes with 29-inch wheels.
+More recently, Ibis came out with a long-travel 29er, the Ripmo (and even more aggressive Ripmo AF), which can be found tearing up the enduro race scene under riders by the likes of Robin Wallner.
+Another interesting tidbit: the Ripmo is designed to fit riders as short as 5’0”, which isn’t common among bikes with 29-inch wheels.

-Ibis focuses their efforts on only seven bikes: five full-suspension models, a relatively affordable hardtail (the DV9), and one gravel grinder (the Hakka MX).
-And while Ibis only makes carbon frames at the moment, they are one of the more reasonably priced boutique brands—for example, their carbon hardtail mentioned above clocks in at $2,499 with a 12-speed SRAM NX drivetrain, which is an impressive feat.
-Our only complaint is that Ibis only offers a seven-year warranty.
-While this might seem like a long time to own a bike, most other companies boast longer coverage.
+Ibis focuses their efforts on only eight bikes: six full-suspension models (including the new aluminum Ripley AF), a hardtail (the DV9), and one gravel grinder (the Hakka MX).
+Impressively, they are also one of the more reasonably priced boutique brands—for example, the aforementioned Ripley AF clocks in at $2,999 with a 12-speed Shimano Deore drivetrain.
+Our only complaints are that Ibis only offers a seven-year warranty and their designs aren’t the most beautiful around (although opinions vary a lot about their full-suspension styling).

 Location: Bellingham, Washington